fullcalendar/fullcalendar-workspace/examples/angular12/README.md

 ```

 After running the `npm run start` command, you will be given a localhost URL that can be visited in a browser.

-## Monorepo Quirk

-To get this example working within a monorepo, the following [hack](https://stackoverflow.com/a/54647323/96342) was added.
-It can be safely removed if you're not using a monorepo.

-- In `angular.json`, added `"preserveSymlinks": true` in two places
-- In `package.json`, added `"preact": "^10.0.5"`